Obama To Speak At Chicago Climate Summit

 “This is not about symbolism.
 We’re committed, all of us, to the Paris protocols.
 These are the Chicago charters that will be very specific plans per city; each plan different, but each city will get on its way to achieving the Paris protocols,” Emanuel said.

+Dominique Browning, co-founder of Moms Clean Air Force, said protecting the environment also means protecting health.

+“All of these things have a severe impact on children’s health.
+We see it in asthma.
+We see it in allergies,” she said.

-The mayors at the climate summit in Chicago will commit to quantifying, tracking, and reporting their cities’ carbon emissions; and customizing their own plans on how to achieve their goals.
+The mayors who have joined the pact will commit to quantifying, tracking, and reporting their cities’ carbon emissions; and customizing their own plans on how to achieve their goals.

 In Chicago, Emanuel has set a goal of reducing greenhouse gas emissions by up to 28 percent by 2025, powering all public buildings in Chicago with renewable energy by 2025, and replacing more than 270,000 street lights with LED fixtures by 2021.